Qingyanyichen/WBE-method/README.md

 # WBE-method
-This is the official implement of TGRS paper "How to Evaluate and Remove the Weakened Bands in Hyperspectral Image Classification", 2025.
+This is the official implement of our TGRS paper "How to Evaluate and Remove the Weakened Bands in Hyperspectral Image Classification", 2025.